Anti-ballistic missile: 1940s and 1950s

 The American armed forces began experimenting with anti-missile missiles soon after World War II, as the extent of German research into rocketry became clear.
 Project Wizard began in 1946, with the aim of creating a missile capable of intercepting the V-2.

 But defences against Soviet long-range bombers took priority until 1957, when the Soviet Union demonstrated its advances in ICBM technology with the launch of Sputnik, the Earth's first artificial satellite.
 The US Army accelerated development of their LIM-49 Nike Zeus system in response.
 Zeus was criticized throughout its development program, especially from those within the US Air Force and nuclear weapons establishments who suggested it would be much simpler to build more nuclear warheads and guarantee mutually assured destruction.
 Zeus was eventually cancelled in 1963.

-In 1958, the U.S. sought to explore whether airbursting nuclear weapons might be used to ward off ICBMs.
-It conducted several test explosions of low-yield nuclear weapons – 1.7kt boosted fission W25 warheads – launched from ships to very high altitudes over the southern Atlantic Ocean.
+In 1958, the US sought to explore whether airbursting nuclear weapons might be used to ward off ICBMs.
+It conducted several test explosions of low-yield nuclear weapons – 1.7 kt boosted fission W25 warheads – launched from ships to very high altitudes over the southern Atlantic Ocean.
 Such an explosion releases a burst of X-rays in the Earth's atmosphere, causing secondary showers of charged particles over an area hundreds of miles across.
 These can become trapped in the Earth' magnetic field, creating an artificial radiation belt.
 It was believed that this might be strong enough to damage warheads traveling through the layer.
 This proved not to be the case, but Argus returned key data about a related effect, the nuclear electromagnetic pulse (NEMP).